Narooma Coastal Inlets Flood Risk Management Study and Plan

 - Learn more about the NSW floodplain management process on the Department of Planning and Environment's website.

-How is this project different from the existing flood study?
+How this project is different from the existing flood study

 Unlike the existing flood study, which is simply a technical project that identifies flood behaviour, the Floodplain Risk Management Study and Plan will investigate and prioritise actions to manage and reduce the risk from flooding.